 It only takes about 5 seconds once you get the hang of it.
-It's easier when you see it, so check out this video:
+It's easier when you see it, so check out this video below:

 Tip: Avoid placing any objects other than the glass screens and your dry herbs or wax inside the heating chamber to prevent short circuiting the battery.
 Never power the Atmos device while the dab tool or any other metallic objects are in the chamber.